dorobekmateusz/dorobekmateusz.github.io/_posts/2019-10-13-HackUPC-2019-Safely.md

 ---
 I've won Hack UPC "*Use of AI in real-life cases*" challenge.
 My team created a web app that makes your travel safer using ML model predicting severity of accidents.

-Our submission on [Devpost](https://devpost.com/software/safely-sa5lte) and ML report for [McKinsey](https://mateuszdorobek.pl/posts/2019/10/McKinsey-Hack-The-Crash)

 <iframe width="420" height="285" src="https://www.youtube.com/embed/xaulZbueQoc?autoplay=1"></iframe>
+Our submission on [Devpost](https://devpost.com/software/safely-sa5lte) and [ML](https://mateuszdorobek.pl/posts/2019/10/McKinsey-Hack-The-Crash) report

 ## Inspiration

 Nowadays people travel without awareness.
 We would like to make travels safer, using Big Data and AI.